 Output on a Mosaic site: Taxonomy term page for a term entitled 'Modern and Contemporary'

-Taxonomies are most commonly employed to allow users to filter for content either within or across content types.
+Taxonomies are commonly employed to allow web users to filter for content either within or across content types.
 To enable this, three things need to be implemented: set up a taxonomy and create taxonomy terms that are relevant to the content; apply a term/terms to the content; and create a Grid or List listing on a page which provides the ability to filter listed content by taxonomy term.

 Below is an overview of the end-to-end implementation and usage of taxonomies.

 Go to the content you want the taxonomy terms to apply to

 In the Details screen, go to the ‘Taxonomies’ section

 Select the relevant taxonomy term(s) from the dropdown list

 On another page on the site, add a Grid or List listing widget*

 Choose whether or not to filter the content listed by the widget by content type and content sub-type

 Taxonomies can then be applied to the listing in one of three ways: